Respiratory therapist: Case management

 Case management is a collaborative process that assesses, plans, implements, coordinates, monitors, and evaluates the options and services required to meet the client's health and human services needs.
-It is characterized by advocacy, communication, and resource management and promotes quality and cost-effective interventions and outcomes.
-Eligibility and certification is maintained by the Commission for Case Management Certification, a body certifying healthcare professionals in the United States.
+It is characterized by advocacy, communication, and resource management, and promotes quality and cost-effective interventions and outcomes.
+Eligibility and certification are maintained by the Commission for Case Management Certification, a body certifying healthcare professionals in the United States.